joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

 ---

 Over the last decade, I have observed in myself that I have a close-to-physical response of revulsion to the word "accountability".
-The word "accountability" and associated idea has grown exponentially since the 1960s.
+The word "accountability" and associated idea have grown exponentially since the 1960s.

 ![Ngram results of accountability from Google (link in Resources)](/posts/0050/google-ngram-accountability-v0_2.png)

-I don't quite know where the response comes from which seems to point to it being an emotional response since it is not based in a conscious decision.
+I don't quite know where the response comes from, which seems to point to it being an emotional response since it is not based in a conscious decision.
 I want to understand what is leading to the response and to bring the subconscious thoughts into the conscious.
 The best way I know how to do this is to take the nonlinear cloud of thought and order them linearly on a page.
-Herick Karlsson has an outstanding piece on this idea (Karlsson 2023).
+Henrik Karlsson has an outstanding piece on this idea (Karlsson 2023).

 Let's start with some background.
 I was raised to value responsibility and honor.
 When I make a